Bill C-6, Banning Conversion Therapy As Act Of “Tolerance”

 4. Individuals Opposing Degeneracy Laws

-Regarding the last video, the crime itself is failing to disclose HIV status with sexual partners.
+Regarding the last part of the video, the crime itself is failing to disclose HIV status with sexual partners.
 However, it’s frequently misnamed as “criminalizing people with HIV”.
 Knowing that the other person has this disease is pretty important, regardless of how deadly it might be.

 It’s worth pondering: how many of those people who are okay with not disclosing HIV status to sexual partners would be okay with forcing masks and vaccines on people?